abdalla92/Auto-back-up-files-using-Shell-Script/README.md

 As one of ABC Inc.'s most trusted Linux developers, you have been tasked with creating a script called backup.sh, which runs every day and automatically backs up any encrypted password files that have been updated in the past 24 hours.

-## Project Objectives
+## Objectives

-Demonstrate advanced shell scripting skills in a real-world scenario
+Demonstrating advanced shell scripting skills in a real-world scenario

-## Project Tasks
+## Requirments

 [Task 01]: Set two variables equal to the values of the first and second command line arguments, as follows:
               Set targetDirectory to the first command line argument